Micdejc/micdejc.github.io/README.md

 # Interactive Calendar

-The website includes an interactive **Google Calendar integration** that provides a convenient way to display upcoming events and important dates directly within the website.
+The website includes an interactive **Calendar integration** that provides a convenient way to display upcoming events and important dates directly within the website.

 ## Features

-- **Google Calendar integration** for retrieving and displaying calendar events.
+- **Calendar integration** for retrieving and displaying calendar events.
 - **Upcoming event display** highlighting the next scheduled event.
 - **Today's date and event information** for quick reference.
 - **UK holiday notifications** with contextual greetings for relevant public holidays.